docsforadobe/after-effects-scripting-guide/docs/introduction/javascript.md

 This is why you won't see the `name` property on the Layer page, but you can still use `layer.name` in your script; `name` is inherited from [PropertyBase.name](../properties/propertybase.md#propertybasename).

+!!! warning
-!> **Warning:** In a few specific cases, properties & methods are **removed** with inheritance, not just added.
+    In a few specific cases, properties & methods are **removed** with inheritance, not just added.
 Those cases are noted on the relevant object page.

 ### Checking Classes